Backing Local Firms Fund

 Capacity Building and Knowledge Sharing

-• Weekly partnership meetings built shared understanding.
+• Weekly partnership meetings built trust and shared understanding.

 • The resources shared and created include: